technicalanxiety/technicalanxiety/lighthouse-reports/lighthouse-summary.md

 **URL:** http://localhost:4321/about/

-#### First Contentful Paint (Score: 87)

-First Contentful Paint marks the time at which the first text or image is painted.
-[Learn more about the First Contentful Paint metric](https://developer.chrome.com/docs/lighthouse/performance/first-contentful-paint/).

-#### Largest Contentful Paint (Score: 64)

-Largest Contentful Paint marks the time at which the largest text or image is painted.
-[Learn more about the Largest Contentful Paint metric](https://developer.chrome.com/docs/lighthouse/performance/lighthouse-largest-contentful-paint/)

 #### Browser errors were logged to the console (Score: 0)

 Errors logged to the console indicate unresolved problems.
 They can come from network request failures and other browser concerns.
 [Learn more about this errors in console diagnostic audit](https://developer.chrome.com/docs/lighthouse/best-practices/errors-in-console/)